Linanok/Linanok/README.md

 Key configuration options in your `.env` file:

-- **Database**: Configure PostgreSQL connection settings
+- **Database**: Configure PostgreSQL or SQLite connection settings
 - **Redis**: Set up Redis for caching and queue management
 - **Queue**: Set queue driver (Redis recommended for production)
 - **Logging**: Configure log levels and storage

 ### Database Setup

+Linanok supports both PostgreSQL and SQLite databases.
+PostgreSQL is recommended for production environments, while SQLite is perfect for development and smaller deployments.

-Linanok uses PostgreSQL as the primary database.
-Ensure your database is properly configured with:
+**For PostgreSQL**, ensure your database is properly configured with:

 - UTF-8 encoding
 - Proper user permissions
 - Adequate connection limits

+**For SQLite**, the database file will be automatically created in the `database/` directory.

 ### Queue Configuration